rachayita/OpsNotes/rust/rust.md

 - `::<...>` is called turbofish
 - `use` directives can be used to "bring in scope" names from other namespaces
   - in use directives, curly brackets are "globs"
-- Using @ lets us test a value and save it in a variable within one pattern
+- Using @ lets us test a value and save it in a variable within a pattern only
 - panic: abrupt termination
   - not a crash
   - not undefined behavior